Jordanian Citizenship by Investment

 Post-Citizenship Tax Implications

-Jordan has a residence-based income tax system.
+Jordan operates a residence-based income tax system.
 Jordanian citizens residing outside Jordan are not subject to Jordanian income tax on foreign-source income.
-Personal income tax in Jordan is progressive, up to 20% for individuals.
-The Jordanian dinar is pegged to the US dollar, providing currency stability for investors.
-Jordan has a general sales tax (GST, akin to VAT) at 16%, applicable to goods and services consumed in Jordan.
-No inheritance tax.
-Capital gains on shares listed on the Amman Stock Exchange are tax-exempt for individuals.
-Holding Jordanian citizenship while residing outside Jordan creates no Jordanian income tax obligation.
+Personal income tax in Jordan is progressive, reaching a top rate of 20% on income sourced in or from Jordan.
+The Jordanian dinar is pegged to the US dollar at approximately 1 JOD = 1.41 USD, providing currency stability for investors in the bonds route.
+No inheritance tax applies.
+Capital gains on shares listed on the Amman Stock Exchange are exempt from individual income tax.
+A general sales tax (GST equivalent to VAT) of 16% applies to goods and services consumed in Jordan.
+Holding Jordanian citizenship while residing outside Jordan creates no Jordanian income tax obligation on foreign-source income.

 Recent Changes